 It has a wired connection and is compatible with Windows 10 or later, 7, 8.1, 8, Vista, and Mac OSX.

 Gaming Mechanical Keyboards (Mid-Range)

 The Pictek gaming keyboard contains 104 keys with n-key rollover which allows multiple keys to work together and prevents anti-ghosting.
 The ergonomic design contains blue Gaote switches which are sensitive, have a fast response time, and an audible click.
 Standing up to a 50 million keystroke test, this top-grade ABS and metal keyboard would make any gamer happy to own it.

 The key caps are removable and an included key cap puller makes it easier to clean.
 This shouldn’t happen often, as the Pictek keyboard is dust-proof and water resistant containing 5 drain holes.

 9 backlight effects in 6 different colors are accessible by pressing the FN and Ins keys.
 Multimedia and shortcut keys are located within the function keys.

 This keyboard supports Windows 10, 8, 7, XP, Vista, and Mac OSX.
 No additional software is required for use.

-The Razer BlackWidow Stealth is popular among gamers due to its affordability and ideal features.
+The Razer BlackWidow Ultimate Stealth is a popular choice amongst gamers due to its affordability and ideal features.
 The Razer Mechanical Switches have fully programmable keys with an additional 5 macro keys.
 Each key is individually backlit with improved lighting.
 The Razer’s keys have a distinct tactile feel and faster response.
 An audible click and 10-key rollover for anti-ghosting are also featured.